Kuldeep-2303/AgroTech/README.md

-# AgroBrain
+# AgroTech

-AgroBrain is a comprehensive platform designed to provide farmers with essential tools and information to optimize their farming practices.
+AgroTech is a comprehensive platform designed to provide farmers with essential tools and information to optimize their farming practices.
 The platform offers a variety of features including weather forecasting, soil analysis, crop management, market analysis, and more.
-This README document provides an overview of all the features and functionalities of the AgroBrain website.
+This README document provides an overview of all the features and functionalities of the AgroTech website.

 ## Table of Contents